 This course covers fundamentals and axioms; combinatorial probability; conditional probability and independence; binomial, Poisson, and normal distributions; the law of large numbers and the central limit theorem; and random variables and generating functions.

-Prerequisite(s): ((MATH 16300 or MATH 16310 or MATH 20500 or MATH 20510 or MATH 20900), with no grade requirement), or ((MATH 18400 or MATH 19520 or MATH 20000) with (either a minimum grade of B-, or STAT major, or currently enrolled in prerequisite course during preregistration)).
+Prerequisite(s): ((MATH 16300 or MATH 16310 or MATH 20500 or MATH 20510 or MATH 20900), with no grade requirement), or ((MATH 18400 or MATH 20000 or (MATH 15250 and 15300)) with (either a minimum grade of B-, or a Statistics major, or currently enrolled in prerequisite course during preregistration)).
 Or instructor consent.

 Note(s): Students may count either STAT 25100 or STAT 25150, but not both, toward the forty-two credits required for graduation.